-We perform numerical simulations to analyze how the various PBNEs in our Sensor Access Signaling Game $\mathbb{G}D$ evolves with respect to the various game and system parameters.
-Specifically, we evaluate the MA's payoff, HA's payoff and DM's expected utility $(EU{DM})$ in a representative separating strategy profile $(S, \mathcal{NS})$ , a pooling strategy profile (S, S), a hybrid strategy profile $((S, \mathcal{NS}), S)$ and a mixed strategy profile, by varying the value of $\theta$ (Nature's selection probability).
+We perform numerical simulations to analyze how the various PBNEs in our Sensor Access Signaling Game \mathbb{G}D evolves with respect to the various game and system parameters.
+Specifically, we evaluate the MA's payoff, HA's payoff and DM's expected utility (EU{DM}) in a representative separating strategy profile (S, \mathcal{NS}) , a pooling strategy profile (S, S), a hybrid strategy profile $((S, \mathcal{NS}), S)$ and a mixed strategy profile, by varying the value of θ (Nature's selection probability).
 The results are outlined in Figure 2, and the set of system parameters chosen for the numerical simulations are summarized in Figure 2f.
-The parametric values chosen for our numerical analysis were primarily to showcase the trends observable in different strategy profiles.
-They may or may not be reflective of their values in real-life, but we did our best to establish the inequalities between parameters as completely as possible.

-Separating strategy (S, NS).
-As proved earlier, there is no equilibrium in any of the separating strategy profiles, and the same can also be observed in Figure
+Separating strategy (S, \mathcal{NS}) .
+As proved earlier, there is no equilibrium in any of the separating strategy profiles, and the same can also be observed in the Figure 2a.
+We observe that EU{DM} is linearly increasing, which implies that DM is blocking suspicious requests from MA, as the only way DM can increase it's utility is by playing B. Both MA's and HA's payoffs are linearly decreasing because DM is playing B more than A.